 Safety in the Air and on the Ground:

 Prioritize investments in policies, procedures and technology that minimize the risk of crashes, accidents, and hazardous materials spills.
+T

 Enhance the requirements for pilots flying into ASE Airport.
+T

-Develop a potential airspace zone
+Develop a potential airspace zone T

-Maintain equal safety and security perimeter for commercial and GA operations (i.e. private vehicles on the tarmac.
+Maintain equal safety and security perimeter for commercial and GA operations (i.e. private vehicles on the tarmac.T

-Require that GA aircraft and pilots-for-hire adhere to the same safety and security requirements as commercial aircraft and are certified on US standards, not international.
+Require that GA aircraft and pilots-for-hire adhere to the same safety and security requirements as commercial aircraft and are certified on US standards, not international.T

 Airside Community Character:

-Encourage use of next generation regional aircraft (i.e. passenger capacity / 76 passengers / compliant with scope clause) as close as possible to what we have now that are more consistent with community character
+Encourage use of next generation regional aircraft (i.e. passenger capacity / 76 passengers / compliant with scope clause) as close as possible to what we have now that are more consistent with community character T

-Avoid the unintended consequences of a new class of general aviation aircraft
+Avoid the unintended consequences of a new class of general aviation aircraft T

 Understand and mitigate how changes to the airfield impact community character [MM: this is too broad and vague to be a good success factor.
 How do you test against it?]